jeamick/indigo/about.md

   - Cryptofinance Projects: We did many projects during this course.
 The first was a timestamp study of the bitcoin network based on this [paper](https://arxiv.org/pdf/1702.02867.pdf).
   The goal was to show that the block's timestamp distribution is following a exponential law using statistical Analysis .
 The second part was to develop our own mining algorithm to make sure that the mining time is always 10 minutes and create a exponential law for these series of timestamps.
+  Right now, I am starting a Mining strategies simulator in Python to evaluate Selfish-Mining Strategies in Python using Ares as a reporting tool.

   - [Corda Audit Application](https://drive.google.com/file/d/0BwysUpxBlNQARTQ0SkRKUlExcjg0X3FzUXg1VGQyVkxKVm93/view): Once our CordApps is added, the firm has access, via a web interface, to the entire transaction history of the company in question.
 The recovered information is certified by the Blockchain, so the firm can perform its audit.
 The audit result is not publicly displayed, only a statement indicates that the company has been audited.
   Our application is developed in such a way that we have defined three states: a Boolean that indicates whether or not the audit has been performed; a string for the auditor's name (to see if it can be improved) and an address (in the blockchain sense) of the audited node.